tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Emphasize to students that they should dedicate time outside of class to conduct research on each individual metric to better understand how it can be applied to assess portfolio performance.

 * Per-trade evaluation metrics can also be calculated by iterating over the DataFrame containing backtested signal data and grabbing related entry and exit trade values.
-In addition, the profit for each trade can be calculated by finding the difference between the exit portfolio holding and the entry portfolio holding values.
+Also, the profit for each trade can be calculated by finding the difference between the exit portfolio holding and the entry portfolio holding values.
 Each entry-exit trade record is then appended to the trade evaluation DataFrame.

   ![per-trade-evaluation-code](Images/per-trade-evaluation-code.png)

   ![per-trade-evaluation-dataframe](Images/per-trade-evaluation-dataframe.png)

-If time remains, finish the walk through by reminding students that even when trading with an algorithm, trades and portfolios need to be evaluated.
+If time remains, finish the walkthrough by reminding students that even when trading with an algorithm, trades and portfolios need to be evaluated.
 Algorithms are not infallible.
 Touch upon the following:

-* Algorithms have to be tweaked and fine tuned over time, especially as trading strategies evolve or are replaced.
-Because a machine will be handling the trading process, it is imperative that the algorithm has metrics to use that will help measure performance, detect and mitigate risk, and track trends in returns on the fly.
+* Algorithms have to be tweaked and fine-tuned over time, especially as trading strategies evolve or are replaced.
+Because a machine will be handling the trading process, the algorithm must have metrics to use that will help measure performance, detect and mitigate risk, and track trends in returns on the fly.

 * Evaluation metrics are also important for traders to have available, even if a machine is doing all of the trading and calculations.
-By analyzing evaluation metrics, humans can spot nuances in the data that the algorithm might not have been programed/trained to detect.
-This could lead to new features for the algorithm, as well as increased investment opportunity for the trader.
+By analyzing evaluation metrics, humans can spot nuances in the data that the algorithm might not have been programmed/trained to detect.
+This could lead to new features for the algorithm, as well as an increased investment opportunity for the trader.

 Ask if there are any questions before moving forward.